tlogan/ERST/README.md

         - this seems a little kludgy but it might work
     - make sure remover recursion limit after debugging
 - figure out why `test_pair_subs_relational_constraint_false` has recursion error
+- consider if it makes sense to use a rigid variable set to solving (as in SuperF)
+    - rigid variables being outer variables (like extruded variables) that should not be generalized.
+    - adding to solving would prevent interpreting rigid variables as flex variables
 - redo LFP syntax do simply be FP or FIX; it doesn't have to be well-founded
 - NOTE: not sure this is necessary; update path extraction from records to handle `Diff`
 - double check that label paths from records are extracted correctly in `extract_column_comparisons`